VWCT sets youth production auditions

 VW independent/submitted information

-Van Wert Civic Theatre announces audition dates for the upcoming youth production of Murder on the Monkey Express.

-This comedy-mystery recounts the misfortunes and monkey murders Herbie Hampton experiences while vacationing, which lands him in an interrogation room!
-From the train to the cruise ship to the plane to the interrogation room, Herbie meets a wide variety of outrageous people and monkeys, experiences chaos and fun, and might just discover secrets about his forgotten past.
-This is a fun show for all ages that’ll make you go bananas!

-Auditions will be held April 26-27 by appointment at Van Wert Civic Theatre, 118 S. Race St. in Van Wert.
+Director Emily Gehle, Assistant Directors Alyssa Taylor and Abbie Mengerink and Music Director Grace Doctor will be holding auditions for young people ages 5-18 by appointment for Dear Edwina Jr. on Sunday, May 3, and Monday, May 4, in select time slots at The Van Wert Civic Theatre, 118 S Race St. in Van Wert.

-Director Grace Doctor, Assistant Director Emily Gehle, and Rehearsal Assistant Abbie Mengerink are looking for auditioners ages 7-18 with reading skills to fill the show with over 20 roles.
-Auditioners can expect to read lines from a script and do mini acting exercises.
-Nothing needs to be prepared in advance.
+Dear Edwina Jr. follows the adventures of plucky advice-giver-extraordinaire Edwina Spoonapple as she directs the neighborhood kids in a series of buoyant production numbers for the latest edition of her weekly “Advice-a-Palooza.”

+Edwina and her friends share wisdom on everything from trying new foods to making new friends, through clever, catchy, and poignant songs.
+Dear Edwina Jr\. is a fast-paced show with more than 30 roles and opportunities for doubling.

-Each auditioner is expected to have signed up prior to auditioning, so make sure to fill out the audition form online.
-The form can be accessed by scanning the QR code found on the Van Wert Civic Theatre Facebook page.
+Each audition slot accommodates a maximum of 20 auditioners and lasts around an hour.
+Each auditioner is expected to have signed up prior to auditioning, so make sure to fill out the audition form “(https://forms.gle/W3yrJNY3c5PcYVus8).

+Auditioners will be asked to arrive no more than 5 minutes early or late to the start of their chosen time slot.
+Anyone auditioning should come prepared to sing a song (30-60 seconds long) of their choice, learn choreography in a short timeframe, and read lines from a script.
+Please sing songs a capella; those who prefer to use a backing track will be expected to bring that themselves.

+Auditioners do not need to bring sheet music and there is also no need to memorize or prepare anything from the show prior to auditions.